 The return of vaginal yeast can be caused by the fact that the woman also has intestinal yeast and is simply re-infecting herself, because of the close proximity of the anus to the vagina.
-If you have anal itching this is your clue that this is what is more than likely happening.
-However, anal itching can be a symptom of parasite infestation.
+If you have anal itching this is your clue that this is more than likely what is happening.
+However, anal itching can be a symptom of parasite infestation as well.

 In other cases her partner can have skin yeast on his penis and is infecting her during intercourse.
 Now they say that yeast cannot be transferred by sex, but if that is true, why do some men tell me that every time they have sex with a woman, she gets a yeast infection?